iumiCash/iumiCash.github.io/docs/responses.md

 ### Failed requests

-For failed requests, iumiCash returns `HTTP 4xx` status codes if something passed in the request has an error or `HTTP 5xx` status codes when something is wrong on our end with a server or service.
+Failed requests return either `HTTP 4xx` status codes or `HTTP 5xx` status codes depending on the cause of the failure.

-For authentication specific `HTTP 4xx` status codes, see [Authorization errors].

 ???+ info "Response"